Mets vs. Yankees Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has 63 hits with eight doubles, 11 home runs, 21 walks and 32 RBI.
+- Anthony Rizzo has put up 64 hits with eight doubles, 11 home runs and 21 walks.
+He has driven in 32 runs.

 Rizzo Recent Games